IBM/watson-stock-advisor/DEVELOPING.md

-├── bower.json                     # Defines dependencies for the client side of the web portal ├── config.js                      # Performs setup for node application, loading environment vars ├── env.sample                     # Sample environment variable files that needs to be copied to .env file ├── package.json                   # Defines node dependencies ├── public                         # Root dir accessible to web clients │   ├── css
+├── bower.json                     # Defines dependencies for the client side of the web portal ├── config.js                      # Performs setup for node application, loading environment vars ├── env.sample                     # Sample environment variable files that needs to be copied to .env file ├── manifest.yml                   # Specifies cloud services to auto-provision when deploying to IBM Cloud ├── package.json                   # Defines node dependencies and performs bower install ├── public                         # Root dir accessible to web clients │   ├── css
 │   │   └── style.css              # Defines the styles of the web portal